muratk3n/thirdwave/en/2020/07/migrations-anatolia.md

 connects today’s population of Turkey (including self-perceived ethnic Turks who are likely to be of mix origins) to a succession of successful civilizations and enriching migrations.
-Recasting Turkey’s history by affirming that Turkey today is the [small] descendant of both the history of Turkic tribes from Central Asia and people who had immigrated to Anatolia before them could be a great opportunity to reconcile the diverse identities of Turkey today, while claiming the
+Recasting Turkey’s history by affirming that Turkey today is the [marginal] descendant of both the history of Turkic tribes from Central Asia and people who had immigrated to Anatolia before them could be a great opportunity to reconcile the diverse identities of Turkey today, while claiming the